anandology/python-practice-book/source/getting-started.rst

     else:
         print y

-.. problem :: What happens the following code is executed?
+.. problem:: What happens the following code is executed?
 Will it give any error?
 Explain the reasons.

 .. code-block:: python